 - Acre's geographical position on a natural bay was a significant reason for its development as a port.
-Being located on a peninsula with its limits defined by its walls and by the sea that defined its boundaries dictated the need for dense building, a characteristic feature of medieval cities. - The Crusader city was built in clearly defined quarters.
+Being located on a peninsula with its limits defined by its walls

+- The Crusader city was built in clearly defined quarters.

 - The Ottoman city blended with the Crusader remains, using them as foundations.
 It is characterized by its layout of blocks and buildings set around inner yards.